 Tetbury

-Nearby Tetbury also featured in Rivals – which was recently recommissioned for a second series.
+Nearby Tetbury also features in Rivals – which will soon be back on screen for a second series.
 It became the village of Cotchester in the fictional county of Rutshire, with shop frontages given a 1980s makeover with retro signs.
-St Mary’s Church was used for a wedding scene, and Berkeley House at 16 The Chipping is the grand house US TV producer Cameron Cook lived in.
+St Mary’s Church was used for a wedding scene, and Berkeley House at 16 The Chipping is the grand house US TV producer Cameron Cook lives in.

 Tetbury is 12 miles southwest of Cirencester.